Tomer72/AdvancedC/README.md

-College assignment in C about Arrays, Linked lists and matrix.
+This is a college assignment in C about Arrays, Linked lists and matrix.